-The mechanism provided by the tape MSP for copying active data from volumes that contain largely obsolete data to volumes that contain mostly active data.
+The mechanism provided by the library server (LS) for copying active data from volumes that contain largely obsolete data to volumes that contain mostly active data.

 zone

 A logical grouping of chunks.
 Zones are separated by file marks and are the smallest block-addressable unit on the tape volume.
 The target size of a zone is configurable by media type.